nanos-world/docs/getting_started/ServerManual.rst

  .. code-tab:: javascript JavaScript

     /*
-    During downloading phase: 'progress' and 'progress_total' will represent the amount of files being downloaded and 'progress_secondary' will represent the % of the current file being downloaded

-    During loading phase: 'progress' and 'progress_total' will represent the total loading progress (%) and 'progress_secondary' will represent the progress of the current stuff being loaded

-    TIP: You can use 'progress' and 'progress_total' for filling up the main loading bar, and 'progress_secondary' for a small / sub loading bar.
-Also 'message' will display the current state (Loading, Validating, Downloading) while 'message_secondary' will display the current asset / stuff being loaded or downloaded.
+    TIP: You can use 'progress' and 'progress_total' for filling up the main loading bar, and 'progress_small' for a small / sub loading bar.
+Also 'message' will display the current state (loading, validating, downloading) while 'message_secondary' will display the current asset / stuff being loaded or downloaded.
+You can also get the current stage from 'current_stage' parameter.
     */

-    function UpdateScreen(message, message_secondary, progress, progress_total, progress_secondary) {
+    function UpdateScreen(message, message_secondary, progress_small, progress_small_total, progress, progress_total, current_stage) {
         // Update your HTML here
     }